 - Acrocephalus ambiguus.
 The English name ‘Moroccan Reed Warbler‘ (Rousserolle marocaine) was proposed back in 2010.
 What about translating the scientific name as: ‘Ambiguous Reed Warbler‘ (Rousserolle ambigue)?

 Olsson, U., Rguibi-Idrissi, H., Copete, J. L., Arroyo Matos, J. L., Provost, P., Amezian, M., Alström, P. & Jiguet, F. 2016.
 Mitochondrial phylogeny of the Eurasian/African reed warbler complex (Acrocephalus, Aves).
 Disagreement between morphological and molecular evidence and cryptic divergence: A case for resurrecting Calamoherpe ambigua Brehm 1857.
 Molecular Phylogenetics and Evolution 102: 30–44.
 DOI: 10.1016/j.ympev.2016.05.026

-Based on this study, the ‘IOC World Bird List‘ already added the subspecies ambiguus to the African Reed Warbler.
-They also resurrected the subspecies minor (and deleted the subspecies ‘guiersi’).
+The ‘IOC World Bird List‘ (starting from version 6.4) adopted the first option suggested above and included ambiguus in the African Reed Warbler.
+Also based on this study, they resurrected the subspecies minor and deleted the subspecies ‘guiersi’.

 Acrocephalus scirpaceus ammon, subsp. nov., Siwa Reed Warbler

 The second study by Hering et al. (2016) deals with the description of a new subspecies of reed warbler: Acrocephalus scirpaceus ammon.
 The described taxon breeds in the oases of the large Libyan Desert depressions on the Libya / Egypt border (Qatara, Siwa, Sitra in the latter and Al Jaghbub in Libya).